Fantasy Tribes Rules

 - 1 Point for winning a Tribal or Group Reward or Immunity Challenge

-- To get challenge points, castaways must not sit out.
-If they get kicked out of the challenge, they do not get points.
+- To get challenge points, castaways have to have not sat out.
+If they get kicked out of the challenge they do not get points either.

-- 1 Point for winning a Solo/Duo Reward Challenge
+- 1 Points for winning a Solo/Duo Reward Challenge

 - 2 Points for winning a Solo/Duo Immunity Challenge

-- Immunity points will ONLY be given for correctly selecting a castaway that wins Immunity via the Immunity challenge.
-No points will be given to the person that subsequently gives it away.
+- Immunity Points will ONLY be given for correctly selecting a castaway that WINS Immunity via Immunity challenge.
+NO POINTS will be given to the person that they subsequently give it away to.

 [2.2 - Advantages & Idols]